 Key Contributions

-- Released ConflLlama model variants (Q4, Q8, BF16) as LoRA adapters and GGUF files, plus replication code on Harvard Dataverse.
+- Released ConflLlama model variants (Q4, Q8, BF16) as LoRA adapters and GGUF files on Hugging Face, with replication code on Harvard Dataverse.

-- Systematic multi-label benchmarks on the GTD across quantization levels, temporal training windows, and prompt formulations.
+- Systematic multi-label benchmarks on the GTD, comparing quantization levels, temporal training scopes, and prompt formulations.

 Methods